SEO and the writer don’t get along. Words on the Internet are in a battle with technology. At least I am in a battle. I am loosing.

 In 2008, a very long time ago in Internet time, I read two food bloggers – Smitten Kitchen and Lobster Squad.
 They were natural digital writers.
 Their words skipped along.
 I learned about style, phrasing, sentence structure, and voice for the web.
 If this is the new word, I thought, we are in for great wonderfulness.

-But it didn’t quite work out that way.
+But it didn’t quite work out that way

 Deb Perlman of Smitten Kitchen is still blogging, deconstructing recipes while telling stories about her small apartment and the idiosyncratic food suppliers of New York City where she lives.
 Ximena Maier of Lobster Squad is a Spanish commercial illustrator with a food blog.
 She makes beautiful drawings to hang her words on.
 She is less active these days but her lovely words are there for you.